-- an after-fees and before-tax basis, and - an after-fees and after-tax (at the highest PIR) basis.
+- an after-fees and before-tax basis, and - an after-fees and after-tax basis (at the highest prescribed investor rate).

 Each month, the daily performance outcomes for each fund are aggregated into longer-term measures of performance, including but not limited to monthly, three-monthly, one-year, three-year and five-year.
 These are compared against fund objectives, indices, peers and other like funds.